Dr. Michael A. McGinnis, C.P.M.

 Study Aids.
 In addition to the C.P.M.
 Study Guide and the C.P.M.
-Diagnostic Kit, there is a wide range of useful study materials available from NAPM.
+Diagnostic Practice Exam, there is a wide range of useful study materials available from NAPM.
 They are C.P.M.
 Bibliographic Reference Key, 3rd edition, 1992; Information Kit - Module 4; C.P.M.
 Exam Specification and Instructor's Guide; NAPM International Conference Proceedings; Purchasing Management: A Fundamental Reference for Professionals; and Glossary of Key Purchasing Terms.
 Most articles in NAPM Insights are now C.P.M.
 Examination module coded.
 Finally, many find one or more of the following purchasing text books to be useful study aids:

 Conclusion.
 Four years of teaching C.P.M. review courses has convinced me that most purchasing professionals can pass the C.P.M.
 Examination regardless of their level of education, age, race, amount of time since studying and taking tests, amount of experience in purchasing, or level in the organization.